rust-lang/rfcs/text/0000-eye-of-sauron.md

 The adjustment lists selected are the lexicographically first pair of adjustment lists `(lhs_adjust, rhs_adjust)` (or with an unary op, just the `lhs_adjust`) such that
 A1.
 Both adjustment lists match the relevant regular expressions A2.
 Both adjustment lists must be valid to apply to their operand types.
-If, due to the presence of inference variables, it can't be determined whether these adjustment lists would be valid to apply, and we didn't find a smaller adjustment list that would apply, that is a compilation error (this is the "can't autoderef because of inference variables" case).
+If, due to the presence of inference variables, it can't be determined whether these adjustment lists would be valid to apply, and we didn't find a smaller adjustment list that applies and might match the operator trait, that is a compilation error (this is the "can't autoderef because of inference variables" case).
 A3.
 After applying both adjustment lists, the adjusted operand types are a potential match for the operator trait (if there is an ambiguity because of inference variables, it is counted as a match).
    A3.1.
 NOTE: the operator trait for overloaded indexing is `Index`, not `IndexMut`, even if indexing is done in a mutable context. rustc 1.20 is inconsistent in that regard.